E-ISSN: 1308-5263

 Running Head: The running head should not be more than 40 characters, including spaces, and should be located at the bottom of the title page.

-Word Count: A word count for the manuscript, excluding abstract, acknowledgments, figure and table legends, and references, should be provided not exceed 2500 words.
-The word count for an abstract should be not exceed 300 words.
+Word Count: The word count of a manuscript, excluding the abstract, acknowledgments, figure and table legends, and references, should not exceed 2500 words.
+The word count of an abstract should not exceed 300 words.

 Abstract and Keywords: The second page should include an abstract that does not exceed 300 words.
 For manuscripts sent by authors in Türkiye, a title and abstract in Turkish are also required.
 As most readers read the abstract first, it is critically important.
 Moreover, as various electronic databases integrate only abstracts into their index, important findings should be presented in the abstract.